cucumber/docs/content/10-minute-tutorial.md

 {{% block "javascript" %}}

-Run the tests with `./node_modules/.bin/cucumber-js`.

-{{% note "Running your tests"%}}
-Run your tests from the directory containing the `/features` directory.
+Run the tests with `./node_modules/.bin/cucumber-js`, from the directory containing the `/features` directory.

+{{% note "Location of your feature files"%}}
 By default, Cucumber-js will run all feature files found in the relative `/features` directory.
 {{% /note %}}